Grief, Loss, and Bereavement

 - Sudden and unexpected.
 You may have lost your loved one unexpectedly from a health event, or from an accident.
 It is normal to be in a state of shock and disbelief, as your mind and body tries to understand what has happened.

 - Traumatic or violent.
-Your loved one may have died violently or may have committed suicide.
+Your loved one may have died violently or by suicide.
 In these circumstances there are often additional layers of shock and grief.

 - The type of relationship you had